Healthcare Providers Who Specialize in Obesity

 A bariatric healthcare provider uses a broad treatment plan.
 He or she will tailor

-your plan to meet your needs.
-Your plan will include aspects such as nutrition, exercise,
+your plan to meet your needs and preferences.
+Your plan will include aspects such

 Obesity has become a common, serious, and costly problem in the U.S. Approximately